 Do I need authorization for photography and filming?

-Yes.
-All commercial photography and filming at TTP must be authorized by TRCA.
-Please contact Andrea Chreston at 416-661-6600 ext.
-5362 or email@example.com
+Photography for personal use does not require a permit.
+However, all commercial photography and filming at Tommy Thompson Park must be authorized by TRCA.
+Please contact Andrea Chreston: 416-661-6600 ext.
+5362 | firstname.lastname@example.org

 - Fatal Light Awareness Program (FLAP)

 - Monitoring Avian Productivity and Survivorship (MAPS)

 - Ontario Bird Banding Association